terabyte128/SpleefTime/README.md

 A simple Minecraft Paper plugin to run Spleef matches on your server.

+### Caveats

+I wrote this in my spare time and do not guarantee any support if it breaks something on your server, blows up your VPS, or eats your pet spiders.
+You should always take regular backups.
+[Essentials](https://essentialsx.net) makes this easy!

+### Installation

+Grab the latest release from the [tags](https://github.com/terabyte128/paper-spleef/tags).
+Copy to your `plugins` folder.
+Reload (or restart) your server.

 ### Permissions
 - `spleeftime.play`: allows players to use the `/match`, `/start`, `/accept`, `/decline`, and `/cancel` commands (i.e., all the commands necessary to create and play matches.)